 The message as you leave this site says it all “What you are now, we once were.
 What we are now, you will be.”
 A reminder that death will eventual welcome all.

 After the bone crypt, we hopped on a minibus and made our way to one of the quieter more secluded underground catacomb sites, the Santa Priscilla Catacombs.
 This catacomb dates back to 150 years before Christianity was legalized.
 As you wander through the tunnels and listen to the history you will find heaps of interesting thought-provoking information, together with the world’s single oldest depiction of Virgin Mary, seen nursing the infant Jesus.
 The sheer size of the underground cemetery with it’s cold and eerie windy tunnel left a lasting impression.
 Definitely a tick, on the things to see in Rome!
 Unfortunately, we weren't allowed to take photos in all these historic sacred sites.

 In the courtyard of Santa Priscilla.
 You aren’t allowed to take photos at the sites.

 Our apartment at Made in Rome was located amazingly close to the Colosseum and Forum.
-So at the end of very first day in Rome, we ventured out for dinner and had a Gelato for dessert, whilst watching the light change to night over the Colosseum.
-We were exhausted, our feet were aching a little bit and we were grateful for our amazing memories we created during our first day in Rome.
+So at the end of the very first day in Rome, we ventured out for dinner and had a Gelato for dessert, whilst watching the light change tonight over the Colosseum.
+We were exhausted, our feet were aching a little bit and we were grateful for the amazing memories we created during our first day in Rome.

 Hint: We used AirBnB for most of our travels in Italy, we highly recommend them – you can get quality gorgeous accommodation for a fraction of hotel prices that are at equal standard.
 If you use this link you will be provided with a credit (US $25) which you can use on your first booking.
 Give it a go!